 This data item captures the patient's past or current use of tobacco (cigarette, cigar and/or pipe).
-This data item is required if available by the CCR (if the information is obtainable for abstracting, it is required) for cases diagnosed January 1, 2022, and forward.
+This data item is required if available by the CCR (if the information is obtainable for abstracting, it is required) for cases diagnosed January 1, 2022 and forward.

-- Tobacco smoking history can be obtained from sections such as the Nursing Interview Guide, Flow Chart, Vital Stats or Nursing Assessment section, or other available sources from the patient's hospital medical record or physician office record. - Record the current or past use of tobacco. - o Tobacco use includes cigarette, cigar, and/or pipe. - Past or current use of e-cigarette vaping devices are not to be coded in this data item. - Code 2 when the medical record indicates patient has smoked tobacco in the past but does not smoke now. - If there is evidence in the medical record that the patient quit recently (within 30 days prior to diagnosis), assign code 1, current smoker.
-The 30 days prior information, if available, is intended to differentiate patients who may have quit recently due to symptoms that lead to a cancer diagnosis. - Code 9 when the medical record only indicates "No".
+- Tobacco smoking history can be obtained from sections such as the Nursing Interview Guide, Flow Chart, Vital Stats or Nursing Assessment section, or other available sources from the patient's hospital medical record or physician office record. - Record the current or past use of tobacco. - Tobacco use includes cigarette, cigar, and/or pipe. - Past or current use of e-cigarette vaping devices are not to be coded in this data item. - Code 2 when the medical record indicates patient has smoked tobacco in the past but does not smoke now. - If there is evidence in the medical record that the patient quit recently (within 30 days prior to diagnosis), assign code 1, current smoker.
+The 30 days prior information, if available, is intended to differentiate patients who may have quit recently due to symptoms that lead to a cancer diagnosis.

 Code Description

 0 Never smoker

-1 Current some day smoker
+1 Current smoker

 2 Former smoker

 3 Smoker, current status unknown

-q Unknown if ever smoked
+9 Unknown if ever smoked